Home » SAMET NANGSHE VIEWPOINT THAILAND – The Complete Guide

 Samet Nangshe viewpoint is one of the most impressive views we’ve seen in Thailand.
-Facing east, Samet Nangshe offers a stunning 180-degree view overlooking Phang Nga Bay and its hundreds of fantastic, limestone formations and small islands.
+Facing east, Samet Nangshe offers a stunning 180-degree sunrise view overlooking large mangrove forest and Phang Nga Bay with its hundreds of fantastic, limestone karst formations and small islands.
 Samet Nangshe viewpoint is a must visit when you’re in Phuket, especially with sunrise.
 Read in this blog post everything you need to know about Samet Nangshe viewpoint.

 How to get to Samet Nangshe viewpoint

 The viewpoint is located in the Phang Nga area, 75 km from Khao Lak, 40 km from Phang Nga Town and 70 km from Phuket.
 So depending on the place where you stay, you can get there yourself with a rental moped or car.
 If you’re not comfortable driving yourself, you can always get a taxi, but they are pretty expensive.
 Samet Nangshe viewpoint is easy to find with Google Maps.
 Be prepared for a bumpy road the last 15 minutes if you drive yourself.

 When you’re planning for a sunrise mission, make sure to arrive at least 30 minutes before sunrise.
 This gives you the time to walk to a good spot, set up your camera and see the first colours in the clouds.
 It is a 10 – 15 minute trek up a hill at a 90 degree angle before you will get to the actual viewpoint.
 So make sure to wear proper footwear!
 No flipflops or sandals, you will thank us later 🙂